-The Summer Program is a relatively intensive 6-week program, during which qualified participants receive an interesting and enjoyable introduction to biostatistics, epidemiology and public health research.
-This program is designed to expose undergraduates to the use of quantitative methods for biological, environmental and medical research.
-Download the Summer Program Brochure.
+The Summer Program is an intensive 6-week program, during which qualified participants receive an interesting and enjoyable introduction to biostatistics, epidemiology, and public health research.
+This program is designed to expose undergraduates to the use of quantitative methods for biological, environmental, and medical research.

 During the course of the program, students will:

-- Take a course in Biostatistics and Epidemiology
+- Take noncredit courses in biostatistics and epidemiology

-- Learn statistical software packages (e.g., Stata, R)
+- Learn statistical software packages (Python, R, STATA)

 - Participate in a collaborative research project with other students, guided by a graduate student and mentored by a faculty member

-- Prepare and deliver a polished presentation that reports on your research project at a major symposium
+- Prepare and deliver a polished presentation that reports on your research project at the annual symposium

-- Attend several talks about current research and hot topics in Public Health (e.g., nutrition, social behavior) by internationally renowned researchers
+- Attend several talks about current research and hot topics in Public Health (e.g., environment, nutrition, social behavior, population health, public policy) by internationally renowned researchers

 - Travel to local laboratories and research centers to observe Public Health research in action

-- Enjoy social and cultural activities in the lively Boston summer, including excursions to museums, restaurants, sports events.
+- Enjoy social and cultural activities in the lively Boston summer

 - Explore graduate school options in quantitative Public Health from our Director of Graduate Studies and prepare for graduate school applications